lemlac/mulem/docs/reference.md

 ### Pipelining `|>`

 When placed at the start of a line in a block, the pipelining operator `|>` takes on a special meaning.
-It takes the value of the previous line and inserts it into the its line as `_`.
-This makes it easy to chain functions one after another in sequence.
+It takes the value of the previous line and inserts it into into the next line as `$`.
+This symbol is known as the **contextual reference.** This symbol has several uses in Mulang, but for now just know that it represents the value of the previous line before `|>`. *(See [Contextual Reference (`$`)](#Contextual-Reference-$).)* This makes it easy to chain functions one after another in sequence.

 ```
 print("{